Uncertainty in Real-Time Semantic Segmentation on Embedded Systems: Real-time Uncertainty Quantification

 where $\alpha_{j}$ is a single logit from our probabilistic layer and $y_{i} \sim \N(\mu_{y, i}, \sigma^{2}_{y, i})$ using the properties of the Log-Normal distribution.
 To find the mean and variance for our output $t_{i}$ using moment propagation, we first find the mean and variance of the denominator.
 Assuming independence in our outputs, the denominator distribution in~\Cref{eq:softmax_prob_start} can be represented as,

 The application of moment propagation used in \cite{gast2018light} does not aim to approximate the moments from the ratio distribution encountered within a probabilistic treatment of the softmax, and instead reduce the Gaussian random variable to a Dirichlet random variable, meaning additional computation is required to obtain class-conditional uncertainty measures.
 We rectify this by following ratio distribution approximation of \cite{diaz2013existence}, where a Gaussian approximation is derived from a Taylor expansion.
-With this we can approximate the mean and variance of each softmax output indexed by $j$ as,
+With this we can approximate the mean and variance of each softmax output indexed by $j$ as\footnote{The variance from \cite{diaz2013existence} is $\mu_{j}^{2} /\mu_{d}^{2}(\sigma^{2}_{j} / \mu_{j}^{2} + \sigma^{2}_{d} / \mu_{d}^{2})$, though this is more prone to overflow in half-precision floating point.},

 where $\mu_{j}$ and $\sigma_{j}$ are found from the Log-Normal properties.
 We label the use of this moment propagation as the Expectation Propagation Softmax (EPSoftmax).

 Whilst having the ability to represent classification uncertainty conditional on our deep feature extraction, we also wish to form a suitable categorical distribution over outputs for classification using the conventional $\text{argmax}$ operator.
 We show how we can obtain categorical probabilities for classification using the described approach. \begin{prop} With the probabilistic output in \cref{eq:pred_prob}, we can create a valid $k-$dimensional categorical distribution such that,